raganwald/raganwald.github.com/_posts/2013-02-27-literate-coffeescript.litcoffee.md

 However, we're not going to be able to do that any more.
 It's not a huge deal, there are other ways to work around these infrequent use cases, and overall the benefit of having constructors constrained to always return the instance is likely to far outweigh the lack of flexibility.

+### working around the change

-Besides, CoffeeScript doesn't stop you from writing a JavaScript-style class:
+You can work around this issue very easily.
+CoffeeScript doesn't stop you from writing a JavaScript-style class, so you can simply write your constructor function directly, eschewing the convenience of the `class` keyword:

     Contact = (@name, @emails...) ->
       self = if this instanceof Contact then this else new Contact()